WSO2 Identity Server

 Apply the Yugabyte Patch for WSO2

 WSO2 default carbon kernel code violates REPEATABLE READ semantics.
-Since YugabyteDB has stricter transaction semantics and does not allow unrepeatable read anomaly, you need to do the following in order to be able to use a patch of the critical JAR for YugabyteDB compatibility:
+Because YugabyteDB has stricter transaction semantics and does not allow unrepeatable read anomaly, you need to do the following in order to be able to use a patch of the critical JAR for YugabyteDB compatibility:

 Copy the jar into the